 He awoke to see the man sat at the end of his bed.

 ‘Hello, Ibrahim.’ he said.

-Ibrahim’s one good eye sparkled with tears as he nodded.
+Ibrahim’s eye sparkled with tears as he nodded.

 ‘I understand there will be complications from your injuries and your recollections might be unclear but anything you can give me will help me catch these people.’